bfoste01/f-moderation-sem/readme.md

 # Information

 - The following models examines a longitudinal moderation cross-lagged latent panel model.
-- Data are drawn from a large national sample.
+- Data are drawn from a large national sample of data for preschool children.
+This is a now defunct anlaysis.
-	- The specific dataset will not be listed here until the paper is under agreement for publication.

 ## File Organization